EricHaddad222/GPA-Analysis/README.md

-# FirstRepo
+# GPA Calculator
-This repository is for practising GitHub
+This jupyter notebook is to calculate my own GPA
+I can try checking what my CGPA would be if I got certain grades